Hiking, Illinois, Kids, Missouri, St. Louis

 The Arch is visible center left of photo.

-Retrace your steps back across the bridge to complete the 2 mile walk.
-If you want to add on to our walk, various hiking trails can be found on Choteau Island.
-The trails depart from the same parking area on the Illinois side.
+Retrace your steps back across the bridge to your starting parking area to complete the 2 mile walk.
+If you want to add on to the walk, various hiking trails can be found on Choteau Island.
+The trails depart from the parking area on the Illinois side.
+You can also connect to the Great Rivers Greenway Mississippi Greenaway on the Missouri side.

 Things to know: